Mid-term assessments will be available for your Winter 2023 semester on March 23, 2022

-Mid-term assessment results can now only be accessed through your My Dawson account.
+These results can only be accessed through Lea, the Omnivox Classroom.

-If you experience log in problems to your My Dawson portal, please present yourself with your Dawson College ID Card to the Computer Center help desk in 2H.12.
+If you experience log in problems to your My Dawson portal, contact the Computer Center help desk.
 Once logged-in, if you receive an Access Denied message, please follow the instructions on the screen.

 Explanation of Assessments